Home

 Is full-timing working out to be less expensive than we thought it would?

 We are saving a lot by not supporting a house.
 The big saving is not having costs of home mortgage, insurance, utilities, maintenance, repairs, and upkeep.
 This swings the scales in our favor by reducing the fixed costs.
 So, we have a greater proportion of variable costs to fixed costs.
 This means scrimping when we need to has more impact on our expenses than when we were keeping a sticks and bricks house.
 Make sense?
-We're still developing our sense of normal in this flexible lifestyle?
+We estimate we're avoiding $20,000 annually in not supporting a sticks and bricks house with its insurance, taxes, utilities, and operational maintenance costs.

 Return to top